 Microprocessor Function

 The Processor Function provides the means for the local processor to communicate with the FPGA logic.
 This communication path, or bus, utilizes a standard interface referred to as the ARM Advanced Microcontroller Bus Architecture (AMBA).
 AMBA is an open-standard, on-chip interconnect specification for the connection and management of functional blocks in (SoC) designs.
 It facilitates development of multi-processor designs with large numbers of controllers and peripherals.
 This interface consists of an address bus, control signals and an 8-bit data bus.
+The AMBA bus is commonly referred to as “APB” in the MicroSemiconductor documentation.

 Furthermore, the processor interface supports address decoding, data bus interface, status/control registers and interrupt control.